ODBCWrappers v1.08 A set of C++

 CDescriptor derives from CHandle and provides encapsulation of an ODBC "descriptor".

-similar to the macros provided by the built in Visual C++ ATL OLE DB Consumer
+to the macros provided by the built in Visual C++ ATL OLE DB Consumer templates.

-templates.
-These provide a simple mapping from code using OLE DB and these
+These provide a simple mapping from code using OLE DB and these templates to equivalent

 you should find them useful in your C++ database programming efforts.

 - Provides a simple C++ Header only module to easily encapsulate ODBC.

 - Supports both ASCII and UNICODE API's of ODBC on Windows.